 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-literature that was published by Simon & Schuster for Young Readers on June 1, 2004 and has 160 pages.
+literature in Hardcover edition that was published by Simon & Schuster for Young Readers on June 1, 2004 and has 160 pages.

 Explore it on Goodreads or Amazon.